MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/creating-windows-runtime-components-in-csharp-and-visual-basic.md

 When a type implements more than one interface, you can use any of the interfaces it implements as a parameter type or return type of a member.
 For example, you can pass or return a Dictionary&lt;int, string&gt; (Dictionary(Of Integer, String) in Visual Basic) as IDictionary&lt;int, string&gt;, IReadOnlyDictionary&lt;int, string&gt;, or IEnumerable&lt;System.Collections.Generic.KeyValuePair&lt;TKey, TValue&gt;&gt;.

+> [!IMPORTANT]
-**Important**  JavaScript uses the interface that appears first in the list of interfaces that a managed type implements.
+> JavaScript uses the interface that appears first in the list of interfaces that a managed type implements.
 For example, if you return Dictionary&lt;int, string&gt; to JavaScript code, it appears as IDictionary&lt;int, string&gt; no matter which interface you specify as the return type.
 This means that if the first interface doesn't include a member that appears on later interfaces, that member isn't visible to JavaScript.

 In the Windows Runtime, IMap&lt;K, V&gt; and IMapView&lt;K, V&gt; are iterated by using IKeyValuePair.
 When you pass them to managed code, they appear as IDictionary&lt;TKey, TValue&gt; and IReadOnlyDictionary&lt;TKey, TValue&gt;, so naturally you use System.Collections.Generic.KeyValuePair&lt;TKey, TValue&gt; to enumerate them.